11 Data access

 OBIS has over 100 million records of marine data accessible for downloading.
 To download data from OBIS, there are several options:

-NOTE When you download data from the Mapper or full export, the data you will receive is flattened into one table with occurrence plus event data. eMoF data tables are separate upon request.
+When you download data from the Mapper or full export, the data you will receive is flattened into one table with occurrence plus event data. eMoF data tables are separate upon request.
 However when you download a dataset from the OBIS homepage or dataset page, all tables (Event, Occurrence, eMoF) are separate files.
+By default absence records are not included in downloads and can be obtained through the API or the robis package.

 From the OBIS homepage, you can search for data in the search bar in the middle of the page.
 You can search by particular taxonomic groups, common names, dataset names, OBIS nodes, institute name, areas (e.g., Exclusive Economic Zone (EEZ)), or by the data provider’s country.